 Reciprocal health care agreements

-Australia has health care agreements with Belgium, Finland, Italy, Malta, the Netherlands, New Zealand, Norway, the Republic of Ireland, Sweden and the United Kingdom.
+Australia has reciprocal health care agreements with several countries, including New Zealand and the United Kingdom.

 Under these agreements, Australians can be provided with urgent or emergency medical treatment overseas.
 But be aware that you can only access general medical services when the need for treatment arises during the visit and it would be unreasonable to delay treatment until you return to Australia.

 These agreements are not a substitute for travel insurance.
 They won't cover you if a doctor recommends you should be evacuated back to Australia or to another location.
 You would need to cover these costs yourself if you don't have adequate travel insurance.
 For more information, and for a full list of countries, visit the Department of Human Services website or call 132 011.

 - Do not use or get involved with drugs